-A doctor or vet will prescribe an anti-parasitic ear drop (for example: Fluralaner) application to clear the problem in either human or animal respectively.
+A doctor or vet will prescribe an anti-parasitic ear drop (for example Fluralaner) application to clear the problem in either humans or animals respectively.
 Sometimes, a secondary bacterial infection can also develop which requires antibiotics.

 Can you treat ear mites with natural remedies?